 Both kimchi and sauerkraut are excellent ways to preserve fresh cabbage long term (weeks to months), but fresh cabbage can also be frozen.

-Pan-Fried Red Cabbage with Apples and Poppy Seeds
+Recipe: Pan-Fried Red Cabbage with Apples and Poppy Seeds

 My favorite way to cook cabbage is in a very hot pan with a bit of olive oil and butter - the heat of the pan transforms the veggie from sulphurous to sweet and wonderfully complex.
 Nuts and seeds are a perfect match with red cabbage, in particular: I like the very subtle texture and nutty flavor of poppy seeds, but caraway seeds or even chopped walnuts would be excellent.